 Whey protein is one of the most common protein supplements used by athletes and lifters.
 There are myriad other powders available on the market, including plant based, soy-based, and egg-based powders.
 Most ready to drink products available are made with whey protein, in part because it’s easily digestible.

 Research shows that proteins and their amino acids become denatured or unfolded when introduced to high temperatures.
-Translation: if you plop a scoop of protein into your hot coffee in the morning, the result isn’t going to be what you want.
+Translation: if you add protein powder to your morning coffee, the result isn’t going to be what you want.

 When a protein is denatured, it’s more difficult to absorb into the body.
-In short, you’re not going to get the benefits from drinking it.
+In short, you’re not going to get the same benefits from drinking it.
 That’s not to say your body can’t process it.
 Just that if you want to make it easiest on your body, think about drinking your protein coffee chilled.
+If you haven’t tried cold coffee then give it a go – it’s delicious.

 Secondly, consider your overall caffeine consumption.
 Experts recommend that up to 400 mg of caffeine a day is generally safe for most adults.
 That’s about four cups of coffee.